pinx/fulcrum/README.md

 Fulcrum library for Elixir.

-The aim is to present the Fulcrum API as an alternative to the Ecto Repo.
+The aim is to present the Fulcrum API as a replacement for the Ecto Repo.

 So, instead of Repo.all(Form), you can write Fulcrum.all(Form).
 In this way, you only have to make minor changes to your controllers, to work with Fulcrum.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:

-  1. Add fulcrum to your list of dependencies in `mix.exs`:
+Add fulcrum to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do